-- 251 TEACHERS/PROFESSIONAL STAFF

-- 252 INSTRUCTIONAL AIDES & ASSISTANTS

-- 255 SUPERINTENDENT/ESU ADMINISTRATOR

-- 256 PROFESSIONAL NON-CERTIFICATED STAFF
+- 251 TEACHERS/PROFESSIONAL STAFF - 252 INSTRUCTIONAL AIDES & ASSISTANTS - 255 SUPERINTENDENT/ESU ADMINISTRATOR (Only in Function 2320) - 256 PROFESSIONAL NON-CERTIFICATED DIRECTORS

 UNEMPLOYMENT COMPENSATION: Amounts paid to provide unemployment compensation for its employees.
 These charges should be distributed to the appropriate functions in accordance with the salary expenditures.